ErpNetDocs/info/features/logistics/inventory-control.md

 >
 > When your store receives, sells, or counts 100 chocolates or 50 packs of coffee all at once, your staff needs to scan just 2 barcodes.
 >
-> Just scan the appropriate quantity barcode (50 or 100) and the app will load and apply this quantity for your next scanned product.
+> Just scan the appropriate quantity barcode (50 or 100) and the app will load and apply this quantity to your next scanned product.
 > Then, scan the product - and you are done.

 This way your employees can carry out operations faster than ever and minimize the possibilities of manually made errors, all at the same time.
-This applies for **all operations supported** by the app.
+This applies to **all operations supported** by the app.

 ## Designed to your needs